walasek/node-modularity/README.md

 - Consider adding `SIGINT/SIGHUP/SIGTERM` handlers to perform graceful teardown of modules.

+- Consider using [event emitters](https://nodejs.org/api/events.html) to further reverse dependencies and introduce more event-driven behaviour.

 - This library takes advantage of the [debug](https://www.npmjs.com/package/debug) package.
 Make sure to check it out and consider using it in your project.

 ## Contributing